Rick Steves: Political and civic advocacy

-In June 2019, acknowledging that travel is a source of environmental destruction, he announced that his tour company will donate $1 million a year to a portfolio of environmental nonprofits, to mitigate the carbon emissions made from the 30,000 annual travelers who use his tour program.
+In June 2019, acknowledging that travel is a source of environmental destruction, he announced that his tour company will donate $1 million a year to a portfolio of environmental nonprofits to mitigate the carbon emissions made from the 30,000 annual travelers who use his tour program.
 Critics contend that travel can never be carbon neutral and that his donations amount to being a way for the wealthy to feel better; Steves counters that if travelers prefer booking with his company due to the carbon offset, other travel companies will be forced to follow suit to stay in business.

+In 2025, Rick Steves spoke at the April Hands Off protest and July No Kings protest in Edmonds.

 Personal life

 Steves is an active Lutheran, and has written and hosted educational videos on subjects such as Martin Luther and the European Reformation, and supports liberation theology.
 He has spoken at the Lutheran Peace Fellowship.

 Steves is of Norwegian ancestry.
 One of his sisters is an Iditarod racer.

 Steves spends about a third of every year in Europe researching guidebooks and filming TV shows.
 His home is still in Edmonds, Washington, where he has lived since 1967.

 He was married to Anne Steves until they divorced in 2010.
 They have two children.
 Their son, Andy, followed in his father's footsteps and founded his own travel company, Weekend Student Adventures Europe, and wrote Andy Steves' Europe: City-Hopping on a Budget.

 Steves began dating Reverend Shelley Bryan Wee, Bishop of the Northwest Washington Synod in the Evangelical Lutheran Church in America, in December 2019.

 In August 2024, Steves announced that he had been diagnosed with prostate cancer, and he had surgery in October.
-In December 2024, he spoke about his life in an interview aired on a podcast by The New York Times."There's regrets.
+In December 2024, he spoke about his life in an interview aired on a podcast by The New York Times.

+There's [sic] regrets.
 [A career in travel] has not been good for my family.
 I got divorced.
 It's not been great for relationships with loved ones.
 I would love to be the person I was before I was a travel writer.
-I would have had a very, very beautiful life being a piano teacher, coming home every night for dinner and mowing the lawn, and joining clubs, and, you know, being regular and reliable.
-But I've chosen a different path, and this is a path that is—it's a mission for me.
+I would have had a very, very beautiful life being a piano teacher, coming home every night for dinner and mowing the lawn, and joining clubs, and ... being regular and reliable.
+But I've chosen a different path, and this is a path that is ... a mission for me.
 I've calculated it.
-And I've got an opportunity to be what I consider extremely productive ... helping people travel in a constructive way.
+And I've got an opportunity to be what I consider extremely productive, ... helping people travel in a constructive way.
 And I choose that knowing it's not gonna be without a cost.
 Yeah, I'm aware of that.
-And I'm in a way, I'm sad about it.
-But, again, you have to make a choice."
+And, ... in a way, I'm sad about it.
+But, again, you have to make a choice.